Voice of Maasai talent hails from the greater Kilimanjaro area in Tanzania and southern Kenya.

 The Maasai giraffe is the largest subspecies of giraffe and the tallest land mammal found in Tanzania and Kenya.
 It is characterized by its jagged spots.

 Maasailand sits across the Tanzanian/Kenya border, centered on the volcanic soils of the Great African Rift Valley.
-The area is largely made up of arid or semi-arid lands where production is limited by lack of plant-available water.
+The area is largely made up of arid or semi-arid lands.
 The landscape is made up of cropland mosaic and Acacia-dominated woodlands all creating a dynamic habitat for the wild and domesticated herbivores.
 The typography includes key highlands along with low lying swamps which dramatically change the landscape seasonally.

 KILIMANJARO REGION OF TANZANIA

 Many of the Voice of Maasai tribesmen and women call Kilimanjaro Region home.
 The Kilimanjaro Region is most famous for the presence of the towering mountain, Mt Kilimanjaro, the highest point in Africa.
 It stands 330 kilometers south of the equator on the northern border of Tanzania, and measures 19,563 feet or 5,963 meters.

 Tanzania is located in East Africa and shares a border with Kenya, Uganda, Rwanda, Burundi, Democratic Republic of Congo, Zambia, Malawi and Mozambique.
 The country is made up of over 50 million residents, 120 ethnic groups or tribes, together with relatively small but economically significant numbers of Asians, Arabs and a small European community.
 The official language spoken is Swahili and the second is English.